amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 On the bottom, you will see a shell (Yellow).
 For the remainder of the lab, use this shell to enter all commands.

 2\.
 Once logged into the instance, download the logistics application source, requirements file, and a draft [Dockerfile](https://docs.docker.com/engine/reference/builder/) from Interstella HQ.
+We'll also take this opportunity to install the [ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) to help with authentication (don't worry, we'll explain later).

 <pre>
 $ aws s3 sync s3://www.interstella.trade/awsloft/code/monolith/ monolith/
 $ cd monolith
+$ chmod +x installcredhelper.sh
+$ sudo ./installcredhelper.sh
 </pre>

 *Note: This is using the [AWS CLI](https://aws.amazon.com/cli/) which was installed using [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) on launch, and we authorize access to S3 through an [IAM instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).*